 Other High School/Home Schooled Students

 Middlesex will accept for early admission to the College outstanding high school-age students that demonstrate sufficient academic ability and maturity.
 These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College’s Basic Skills Assessment (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
 A current, official copy of the applicant’s high school transcript must accompany the College application.
-All high school or homeschooled students must have appropriate placement scores, satisfy course prerequisites and meet with the Director of Admissions prior to registering.
+All high school or homeschooled students must have appropriate placement scores, satisfy course prerequisites and meet with the Director of Enrollment Management prior to registering.
 Students may register for credit courses (according to placement test results), but are considered non-degree seeking.
 Upon completion of high school, students may change to degree-seeking status.

 Students who scored a 3 or higher on their high school Advanced Placement (AP) courses may receive college credit through MXCC’s College Entrance Examination Board’s Advancement Placement Program.
 Official scores should be submitted to the Office of Enrollment Services for consideration.
 When credit is awarded, it is entered on the student’s college transcript, but the grade is not included in the college grade point average.